iExalt/UserFormation/README.md

 # UserFormation
 Creates users and populates authorized_keys.
 Accounts as Code.
+No relation to CloudFormation.